melosomelo/dotfiles/README.md

 - [ ] Configure VSCode
 - [ ] Update Neovim configuration
 - [ ] Add support for AUR packages
+  - [ ] Create script to automatically download, build and install AUR packages
+  - [ ] Add suport for installed AUR packages on the installed packages list
+  - [ ] Add support for AUR packages on the `setup.sh`

 ## Setup script